pystra/pystra/docs/references.rst

 ..
 [Kang2010] Kang, W.H., Song, J., (2010).
 "Evaluation of multivariate normal integrals for general systems by sequential compounding".
 In: Structural Safety Vol.32, pp. 35–41.

 ..
 [Roscoe2015] Roscoe, K., Diermanse, F., Vrouwenvelder, T., (2015).
-"System reliability with correlated components: Accuracy of the equivalent planes method.
+"System reliability with correlated components: Accuracy of the equivalent planes method".
 In: Structural Safety 57, 53–64.

+..
+[Gong2017] Gong, C and Zhou, W (2017) "Improvement of equivalent component approach for reliability analyses of series systems".
+In: Structural Safety 68, 65-72.